louridas/hadoop-shortest-paths/README.md

 Of course, in a normal production environment one would use a proper build system, but these two will do for this code.

+## Tracing

+If you want to see what the mappers and the reducers are doing on a small graph you can call the program with setting the variable `HADOOP_ROOT_LOGGER="DEBUG,console"` and then grepping the class of the mapper, the reducer, or both, after redirecting stderr to output.
+For a larger graph, save the logs.

 ## Testing

 If your graph is small enough to fit in your computer's memory, you